mistersingh179/bw-dashboard/README.md

   - if too many campaigns this will currently fail
   - if html input is too large this will currently fail
 - amazon affaliates api to get campaigns
+- an easier way to see how the content selector is doing on a bunch of pages
+  - need to see why it is not getting stuff
+  - need to see where it is getting stuff
+- show a preview of what we see of a page with ad spots highlighted and rejection reasons

 ## Pending dev ops